EFForg/sec/README.md

 - **User**: admin@example.com
 - **Password**: password

+Running browser tests from within Docker is not currently supported.
+See [#477](https://github.com/EFForg/sec/pull/447) for more information.

 ## Development without Docker

 * Install Ruby, Rails, and other gems the usual way.